-- determine if chitosan and (1,3)-β-glucans extracted from Agaricus bisporus (mushroom chitosan) perform the technological purpose of a preservative at GMP levels - determine if mushroom chitosan achieves its technological function as an antimicrobial agent at GMP levels - evaluate potential public health and safety concerns that may arise from the use of mushroom chitosan, chitosan, and (1,3)-β-glucans at GMP levels.
+- determine if mushroom chitosan extracted from A. bisporus performs the technological purpose of a preservative at GMP levels - determine if mushroom chitosan achieves its technological function as an antimicrobial agent at GMP levels - evaluate potential public health and safety concerns that may arise from the use of mushroom chitosan, chitosan, and (1,3)-β-glucans at GMP levels.